Tortugas-Consulting-LLC/find.torrent/README.md

 API Documentation
 -----------------
 Documentation of the service endpoints can be found by browsing to `/rels/`.
-API reponses use the CURIE syntax to show where to find documentation for a specific resource.
+API responses use the CURIE syntax to show where to find documentation for a specific resource.

-Responses are in either [application/hal+json or application/hal+xml](http://stateless.co/hal_specification.html) depending on your `config.ini`.
+Responses are in either [application/hal+json or application/hal+xml] depending on your `config.ini`.

 API requests use a simple Public Key / Shared Secret Key hashing method for authentication.
 Create a key pair on the server using the console interface by running `php -f app/console.php api-key:create`.
 Store these two values in the config for your application.
 When making requests send the following headers: